Property Taxes in Minnesota: Rates, Exemptions, and How They Work (2026)

 Minnesota uses a classification system that applies different tax rates to different property types.
 Homestead properties get the lowest rate.
 The Market Value Exclusion reduces taxable value for homestead properties worth up to $413,800.

-What should I know about property tax refund?
+What is the Minnesota property tax refund?

 Check your assessment with our free property tax analyzer.